EnviroDIY/USGS_NGWOS/NGWOS_AWS_MQTT/ReadMe.md

 ## Physical Connections

-This program is written for an EnviroDIY Stonefly, a Vega Puls 21, a Geolux HydroCan, an EnviroDIY LTE Bee, and other solar and battery components.
+This program is written for an EnviroDIY Stonefly, a VEGAPULS C 21, a Geolux HydroCan, an EnviroDIY LTE Bee, and other solar and battery components.
 Instructions for assembling the components are available in [this blog post](https://www.envirodiy.org/river-flood-monitoring-system-for-rapid-deployment/).
 Scroll down to the "Assembly" steps.